KoynovStas/uCRC_t/README.md

  - The code uses only the standard **C++03 not C++11** -> This allows you to use the class in the oldest projects with older compilers.
  - In the code not uses the library boost.
  - The code has no dependencies.
+ - You can change the parameters of the algorithm CRC in Run-Time, see set_xxx methods.
  - For **any** bit-depth (width) of CRC will be use the standard table method for calculation.
 Will be calculated standart table for byte (table size 256 elements)

+#### Limitations of the implementation:

+- This class is universal, but it leads to extra work because the data type is uint64_t.
+This is not optimal.

+If you don't need such universality, you can use a more optimized template for your algorithm see:[CRC_CPP_Template](https://github.com/KoynovStas/CRC_CPP_Template)

 Class parameters is the standard Specifications algorithms CRC as described in Ross N. Williams [A PAINLESS GUIDE TO CRC ERROR DETECTION ALGORITHMS.](http://www.ross.net/crc/download/crc_v3.txt)